Physics informed neural networks for elliptic equations with oscillatory differential operators: Motivation

 \section{Motivation}

-The motivation for investigating physics informed neural network solutions to the oscillatory problem \eqref{eq:darcys_law} is to investigate whether there is a connection between asymptotic homogenization theory and the so-called ``frequency principle'' in deep learning.
+The motivation for attempting to use physics informed neural network solutions to the oscillatory problem \eqref{eq:darcys_law} is to investigate whether a connection can be established between asymptotic homogenization theory and the so-called ``frequency principle'' in deep learning.